Quicklist: Types of Blinds for Windows

 Venetian blinds are the most popular style of blinds.
-They feature horizontal slats which attach with string or strips of cloth known as tapes.
+They are horizontal blinds featuring horizontal slats that attach with string or strips of cloth known as tapes.
 As Venetian blinds are raised, the bottom slat is pressed into the slat above it.

 3. Mini Blinds

-Mini blinds are very similar in operation to Venetian blinds.
-But, they feature slats of a smaller width than traditional Venetian blinds.
-The slats are usually about 1” thick.
+Mini blinds are very similar in operation to Venetian blinds but they feature slats of a smaller width than traditional Venetian blinds.
+The slats are usually about 1-inch thick.

 4. Micro Blinds

 Micro blinds are an even tinier version of mini-blinds.
-These types of blinds feature slats which are ½” thick.
+These types of blinds feature slats that are half-inch thick.

 5. Panel Blinds

 Panel blinds are another popular choice for patio doors, as well as very large windows.
-Panel blinds feature sections which move along a track, which allows you to open and close them.
+Panel blinds feature sections that move along a track, which allows you to open and close them.